Phytolizer/nim-jsonpatch/README.md

 If `*.out.json` is missing, then the patch is either just performing a "test", or it is intended to fail for one reason or another.

+## API

+The API entry point is `applyPatch`, defined in `jansson/patch`.
+Call it with two JSON objects, the first specifying the target document, the second specifying the patch.

+The function can throw, so be sure to catch InvalidPatchError and/or PatchTestFailError.

 ## Dependencies

 This library depends only on the [Jansson](https://github.com/akheron/jansson) C library.